ACCEPTED CORPS MEMBERS

 Children’s Corps provides comprehensive training and support throughout your two year commitment.

-- Agency visit: Before the Summer Training Academy, Corps members will visit their respective agencies where they will meet the supervisors, administrators, and staff with whom they will be working.
-They will be given an orientation and receive documentation to familiarize them with the agency policies, procedures, and values.
+- Agency visit: Before the Pre-Service Training, Corps members will visit their respective agencies, where they will meet the supervisors, administrators, and staff with whom they will be working.
+They will be given an orientation and receive documentation to familiarize them with the agency’s policies, procedures, and values.
 Fingerprinting and additional screenings will take place at this time.
-This may occur during Summer Training depending upon the agency.
+This may occur during Pre-Service Training, depending upon the agency.

-- Summer Training Academy: We conduct a four-week intensive summer training in New York City that addresses the theoretical and best-practice models of child welfare.
+- Children’s Corps Training Academy: We conduct a four-week intensive pre-service training in New York City, that addresses the theoretical and best-practice models of child welfare.
+Due to COVID-19, the Children’s Corps Training Academy will be held virtually, with the exception of in-person shadowing days.

 - Ongoing coaching, mentoring, and professional development: Throughout the two year commitment, Children’s Corps members receive ongoing support from FCFC staff, their CC peers and professional mentors.
-Children’s Corps staff are available to provide one-on-one support as needed and group support on a monthly basis at Children’s Corps meetings.
+FCFC staff are available to provide one-on-one support as needed and group support on a monthly basis at Children’s Corps meetings.

 Yes.
 Given Children’s Corps’ mission of preparing members to be effective caseworkers, members must attend the entire four weeks of training.
 Corps members who experience an unforeseen personal or family emergency during training must work with FCFC staff to find a suitable solution.